 - In the English dub of Das Boot, the entire cast redubbed themselves in English except for Martin Semmelrogge, who anyway managed to do it in the Director's Cut version.

-- Vin Diesel voiced Groot in every version of Guardians of the Galaxy, although some dubs (such as the Hungarian and Italian ones) replaced him with a local voice actor.
+- Vin Diesel recorded full voice work for Groot in every version of Guardians of the Galaxy, although some dubs (such as the Hungarian and Italian ones) replaced him with a local voice actor.

 - Amusingly defied in the German dub for The Terminator: Arnold Schwarzenegger wanted to dub himself, but it was refused because his Austrian accent makes him sound like a hick in that country.